 9. He debunked a popular conspiracy theory about Hillary Clinton

-Over the past few weeks, a conspiracy theory about Hillary Clinton has been gaining more traction.
-It involves the claim that she approved the sale of a mining company to Russian interests in exchange for donations to the Clinton Foundation.
-Fox News anchors, like Sean Hannity, have pushed those allegations.
+Back in November, a conspiracy theory about Hillary Clinton began gaining more traction.
+It involved the claim that she approved the sale of a mining company to Russian interests in exchange for donations to the Clinton Foundation.
+Fox News anchors, like Sean Hannity, pushed those allegations.

 But on Nov.
 14, Smith spent a full six minutes debunking the story.
 Smith explained: